-Steve, or SDH as we Robots call him, is the CTO at Building Robotics.
+Steve, or SDH as we call him, is the CTO at Comfy.
 He is responsible for our backend infrastructure and development.
 While working on a Ph.D. in Computer Science at UC Berkeley, he focused on architecture and infrastructure for wide-scale data collection.
 Steve has extensive experience with embedded sensing, networking, and large-scale deployments of wireless sensors.
 Little-known fact about SDH—he was Facebook's first intern.

 What were you doing before BR?